mijahauan/SWL-ka9q/README.md

 6. Multiple stations can be played simultaneously
 7. Click **⏹️ Stop Listening** to end the stream

+**Channel Cleanup:**
+- When stopping a stream, the server deletes the channel from radiod by setting its frequency to 0 Hz
+- This prevents accumulation of unused channels on the radiod server
+- Channels are automatically removed on radiod's next polling cycle

 ## API Endpoints

 ### Station Data